newjersey/innovation.nj.gov/content/_projects/business-navigator.md

 ### Partners

--   NJ Department of Labor
--   NJ Department of the Treasury
+-   Office of the Governor
--   NJ Division of Consumer Affairs
+-   NJ Department of State, Business Action Center
 -   NJ Economic Development Authority
+-   NJ State Department of Treasury
+-   NJ State Department of Labor
+-   NJ State Office of the Attorney General, Division of Consumer Affairs
+-   Statewide initiative, in partnership with all relevant State entities